 Veteran Services at COVO

-Our focus is also on any Vet who needs connection in the community with people who understand and respect the impact military service has on Veterans and their families.
-And because Veterans serve their community, COVO’s Homeless Outreach Program serves the non-Veteran homeless with basic needs items and referral to community services.
+Our focus is on Veterans who needs connections within the community to people and agencies who understand and respect the impact military service has on Vets and their families.
+But because Veterans also serve their community, COVO’s Homeless Outreach Program serves the non-Veteran homeless with basic needs items and referral to community services as well.

 COVO owns housing in Bend, Prineville, Madras and Lapine as part of the Housing for Heroes program.

 Health Care for Homeless Veterans (HCHV)

 The central goal of the HCHV program is to reduce homelessness among Veterans by reaching out to those who are the most vulnerable and connecting them with support and rehabilitative services.
 These services often duplicate the services provided under the SSVF program.